OpenCTI-Platform/opencti/docs/docs/usage/exploring-techniques.md

 - Overview: Overview of Course of action is a bit different as the usual described [here](overview.md).
 In "Details" box, mitigated attack pattern are listed.
 - Knowledge: a complex tab that regroups all the structured Knowledge linked to the Narratives.
 Different thematic views are proposed to easily see the Threat actors and Intrusion Set using the Narrative, etc.
+- Content: This specific tab allows to previzualize, manage and write deliverable associated with the Course of action.
+For example an analytic report to share with other teams, a markdown files to feed a collaborative wiki with, etc. As described [here](overview.md#content-section).
 - Analyses: as described [here](overview.md).
 - Data: as described [here](overview.md).
 - History: as described [here](overview.md).